mesosphere/dcos-commons/frameworks/hdfs/docs/install.md

 enterprise: 'no'
 ---

-Beta-HDFS is available in the Universe and can be installed by using either the web interface or the DC/OS CLI.
+HDFS is available in the Universe and can be installed by using either the web interface or the DC/OS CLI.

 ## Prerequisites